 You must enter into a legally binding grant agreement with the Commonwealth.
-We will offer successful applicants a Commonwealth Simple Grant Agreement or a Letter of Agreement for this grant opportunity.
+We will offer successful applicants a Letter of Agreement or a Commonwealth Simple Grant Agreement for this grant opportunity.
+Our selection will depend on the associated risks, value and complexity of your grant activity.